 Question #1.
 Is my organisation protected against BEC threats?

 The first step toward understanding your organisation’s risk from BEC threats is to measure their prevalence within your overall volume of malicious messages.
 Then, you can assess the relative effectiveness of your solutions against them.

 The Email Threats Effectiveness Overview report shows you how well your organisation is protected against all malicious messages combined, as well as by Threat Type.
 Within the Threat Type breakdown, Impostor Threats represent the BEC messages sent to your organisation.

 Figure 1.
 Email Threats Effectiveness Overview summary chart in the Proofpoint TAP Threat Insight dashboard.

-Although BEC attacks (Impostor Threats) may represent a small fraction of your organization’s overall malicious message volume, their risk to your business can be disproportionately high.
-These threats tend to be extremely targeted and will not generate the same volumes that other commodity-based threats tend to generate.
+Although BEC attacks (Impostor Threats) may represent a small fraction of your organisation’s overall malicious message volume, their risk to your business can be disproportionately high.
+These threats tend to be extremely targeted, and will not generate the same volumes that other commodity-based threats tend to generate.

 Tracking your overall effectiveness against these threats is important.
-But having the ability to gauge your effectiveness over time allows your organization to recognize sudden changes in attack volume or success rates so you can adapt your protections appropriately.
+But having the ability to gauge your effectiveness over time allows your organisation to recognise sudden changes in attack volume or success rates so you can adapt your protections appropriately.